Table of Contents

 - Treat supervision as continuous: reporting, controls testing, incident response, and audit readiness.

-3. Brazil: Cryptoassets Regulatory Framework (Central Bank Resolutions 519–521; Published November 2025; Effective Starting February 2, 2026)
+4. Brazil: Cryptoassets Regulatory Framework (Published November 2025; Effective February 2, 2026)

-Status in the 2025–2026 window: Published in November 2025, with effectiveness beginning February 2, 2026.
+Status: Published November 2025, effective February 2, 2026.

 What it regulates (Scope)

-Brazil’s Central Bank issued Resolutions 519–521 to operationalize the country’s virtual asset framework for service providers and to integrate certain cryptoasset activity into the regulated financial perimeter.
+Brazil's Central Bank issued Resolutions 519–521 to operationalize the country's virtual asset framework for service providers and to integrate certain cryptoasset activity into the regulated financial perimeter.
+The rules apply to authorization, operating standards, reporting, and the treatment of certain stablecoin-related flows under foreign exchange concepts.

 Issuer and intermediary permissioning (Who is regulated)